Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

 \subsection{Convergence rate of kernel ridge regression}

 As already seen in Section~\ref{sec: background-RKHS-AC}, function approximation using kernel regression is a key component of Compatible RKHS Actor-Critic.
 For some classes of kernels, optimal convergence rates can be demonstrated for kernel regression methods, and for kernel ridge regression in particular.
-Kernel ridge regression optimises the objective
+Kernel ridge regression seeks to estimate a function $f: \mathcal{X} \to \mathcal{Y}$ by optimising the objective